signalfx/signalfx-agent/docs/pguidance/agent-k8s-install-helm.md

 4. To install the Smart Agent

-   If you want to have OpenShift support, substitute the values from the previous step and run this command :
+   If you want to have OpenShift support, substitute the values from the previous step and run this command:

        helm install -f <values_yaml_file> --set signalFxAccessToken=<access_token> --set clusterName=<cluster_name> --set agentVersion=<version> --set signalFxRealm=<realm> signalfx/signalfx-agent --set kubernetesDistro=openshift